Heath1979/Truthy-Falsey/README.md

 [View live project here on GitHub](add deployment URL)

-Truthy/Falsey is a quiz website aimed at young children in and aligned with educational requirements.
+Truthy or Falsey is a quiz website aimed at young children in and aligned with educational requirements.
 Currently the organisation are looking at animals in the natural world and would like an interactive quiz that allows children to test their knowledge in a fun and interactive way.
 The organisation would also like the function to create further quizzes that would align with the current curriculum.

 <br>